idokka/cooltip/README.md

 ## Credits

 Originally was written by me for *Delphi 7* in 2004-2007 years for own pet-projects.
 Source code you can find [here](https://gist.github.com/idokka/a76dc86e8b590bfc5fdb4c7b51ffae9a).
-Even *20 years ago* I had good skills to write *readable* code (except magic numbers :blush:).
-Of course it was adapted and a little bit redesigned :)
+Of course it was adapted and a little bit redesigned :blush:
 More detailed history read in [the article in my blog](https://pimpl.dev/public/cooltip).

 ## Debugging